 Finally, form a picture of your perfect home in your mind.
 It worked well when you were looking for a neighborhood- think about the kind of home you’d like to own.
 Write down your vision and follow through with it when you’ll be looking for a house.

-When it’s time to start looking at homes odds are your Realtor will request a copy of your pre-approval.
-While this piece of paper may not seem necessary, it’s a vital step to the home buying process.
+- When it’s time to start looking at homes odds are your Realtor will request a copy of your pre-approval.
+While this piece of paper may not seem necessary, it’s a vital step in the home-buying process.
 For starters, serious home buyers will be approved so they know what loan program they qualify for along with the amount.
 In order to submit an offer this information is needed.
-So don’t be offended if your agent requests a pre-approval prior to looking at homes for sale.
+So don’t be offended if your agent requests pre-approval prior to looking at homes for sale.

 About the Author

 Top Wellington Realtor, Michelle Gibson, wrote: “5 Phenomenal Tips for Picking the Best Neighborhood.”

 Michelle has been specializing in residential real estate since 2001 throughout Wellington Florida and the surrounding area.
 Whether you’re looking to buy, sell or rent she will guide you through the entire real estate transaction.
 If you’re ready to put Michelle’s knowledge and expertise to work for you call or e-mail her today.